What Is an Indirect Spinal Decompression Procedure?

 arrow icon

-Most patients can return to light or normal activity within 24-48 hours of the procedure and will see improved functionality over time.
-However, for the first few weeks after the procedure, significant bending and twisting motions should be avoided.
+Most patients can return to light or normal activity within 24–48 hours of the procedure and will see improved functionality over time.
+With proper follow-up care, many resume regular routines quickly while experiencing lasting reductions in chronic pain.

 Do I need general anesthesia when undergoing this procedure?